 Otherwise, open Settings Search using keyboard shortcut Windows Key+W, type "file history" into Search box and click File History.

 Keep a history of your files window opens.
-Windows 8 tries to automatically select the best available drive (the one with most free space) for File History - secondary hard drives, external hard drives, removable drives and network drives can be used for this.
+Windows 8 and 8.1 try to automatically select the best available drive (the one with most free space) for File History - secondary hard drives, external hard drives, removable drives and network drives can be used for this.
 Please note that File History is still not automatically enabled.

 You can click the Turn on button if you are satisfied with File History destination drive.